Transport on the Regent's Canal: Route

 The water bus services run between "Little Venice" and Camden Town.
 The area known as "Little Venice" in Maida Vale, north-west London, at the junction of the Regent's Canal and the Grand Union Canal.
 This part of the canal was originally called Browning's Pool, after the English poet Robert Browning who lived here from 1862 to 1887, and who is believed to have coined the name "Little Venice".

 From Little Venice, the canal passes under the ancient Roman Road of Watling Street (today the A5 road) through the 272 yd Maida Hill tunnel, and then passes through St John's Wood, curving parallel to Prince Albert Road around the northern edge of Regent's Park.
 The London Zoo water bus stop lies on the zoo side of the canal and can only be accessed by London Zoo visitors (there is no access to Regent's Park without buying a zoo ticket).

 At the Cumberland Turn, the junction with the former Cumberland Basin, the canal bends left past a floating Chinese restaurant.
-The service terminates at the Grade II listed Camden Lock, only twin-lock remaining on the Canal.
-The locks were constructed in 1818–20 by James Morgan, and are located in the popular Camden Town area.
+The service terminates at the Grade II listed Camden Lock, only twin lock remaining on the Canal.
+The locks were constructed in 1818–20 by James Morgan, and are located in the Camden Town area.
 Jason and The London Water Bus Company's cruises terminate or turn round above the locks, whereby Jenny Wren passes through them.